CartoDB/carto-react-template/template/docs/README.md

 If you want to use a different layout for the application, you need to change the **src/App.js** file and generate your own layout using Material-UI components.

 The sample application uses the Material-UI &lt;Grid> component.
-Within this component we have an \<Header> that includes an &lt;AppBar> component with the links to the pages and the user avatar and the routes below the \<Header> for the page content and a \<Footer> .
+Within this component we have an \<Header> that includes an &lt;AppBar> component with the links to the pages and the user avatar and the routes below the \<Header> for the page content.

 Every page has a Grid for the page content defines a left sidebar using the sidebarWrapper class and a map area with the &lt;Map> component and the &lt;Legend> component.
 The sidebar is itself another &lt;Grid> component 350px wide and taking over the remaining height available, containing an &lt;Outlet> component.